openscaler-training/docker-K8s-Training/KCA - Foundation/CNCF & Linux Foundation/1 - CNCF K8S Certification path.md

 			"y": 1000,
 			"strokeColor": "#000000",
 			"backgroundColor": "black",
-			"width": 1507,
+			"width": 1372,
 			"height": 50,
 			"seed": 994182618,
 			"groupIds": [],
 			"strokeSharpness": "sharp",
 			"boundElements": [],
-			"updated": 1670888903866,
+			"updated": 1671020840488,
 			"link": "https://www.youtube.com/watch?v=WMy3OzvBWc0",
 			"locked": false,
 			"fontSize": 20,
 			"fontFamily": 1,
-			"text": "you went to understand what server is (the real hardware that run K8s in production) and OS related config watch Shawn from CBT nuggets course. \noptional if you watched Javid one  ", "rawText": "you went to understand what server is (the real hardware that run K8s in production) and OS related config watch Shawn from CBT nuggets course. \noptional if you watched Javid one  ", "baseline": 43,
+			"text": "You went to understand what a server is (the actual hardware that runs/Hosts K8s in production) and OS-related configuration; watch \nShawn from the CBT Nuggets course.
+Optional if you watched Javid one ", "rawText": "You went to understand what a server is (the actual hardware that runs/Hosts K8s in production) and OS-related configuration; watch \nShawn from the CBT Nuggets course.
+Optional if you watched Javid one ", "baseline": 43,
 			"textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "you went to understand what server is (the real hardware that run K8s in production) and OS related config watch Shawn from CBT nuggets course. \noptional if you watched Javid one  "
+			"originalText": "You went to understand what a server is (the actual hardware that runs/Hosts K8s in production) and OS-related configuration; watch \nShawn from the CBT Nuggets course.
+Optional if you watched Javid one "
 		}
 	],
 	"appState": {